-Do you fear persecution and the uncertainty of the times we live in?
+Do you fear tribulations (difficult times), persecution and the uncertainty of the hour we live in?
 What will happen with your job?
 Your family?
 Your life?
 Do you sense the need for tighter security around you?
-Do you sense the need for more reassurance of the Lord’s faithfulness?
-If so, you are not alone, many Christians struggle with fear concerning these Last Days.
+Do you feel the need for more reassurance of the Lord’s faithfulness?
+If so, you are not alone, many Christians struggle with fear concerning these troubling times during these last days.

 How can we overcome these overwhelming feelings of fear and insecurity?
 One way to calm our hearts is to pray, and not just any prayer, but pray the Word of God.

 I believe in the power of praying God’s Word over ourselves and our families.
 Let’s begin with Psalm 91 from the NKJV of the Bible.